-Sofosbuvir/velpatasvir is a prescription medicine approved by the U.S. (FDA) for the treatment of chronic (lasting a long time) hepatitis C (HCV) infection.
+Sofosbuvir/velpatasvir is a prescription medicine approved by the U.S. (FDA) for the treatment of chronic (lasting a long time) (HCV).

 How is sofosbuvir/velpatasvir used in people with HIV?

-The AASLD-IDSA includes recommendations on the following uses of C Guidancesofosbuvir/velpatasvir to treat HCV in people with HIV:
+The HCV guidance includes recommendations on the uses of sofosbuvir/velpatasvir to treat both acute and chronic HCV infection in people with HIV.

 What should I tell my health care provider before taking sofosbuvir/velpatasvir?